ArkeinGuardia/Triumph_TTS/README.md

 * fixed_models Figures to add to the base when rendering.
 * loose = true (optional) Indictes that the models should be placed in a non-grid formation.
 Used to indicate open order troops.
 * points (optional) Number of points the base is worth.
 Default is the points for the type.
 * battle_card (optional) Battle card that modifies the standard behviour of the type
+* dismount_as (optional) String containing the name of the variable for the base defintion of that will replace this base if the unit is dismounted.  i.e. The base is mobile infantry.

-A base definition that has points or battle_card set must be an external base definition, otherwise it may be external or internal.
+A base definition that has points, battle_card, or dismount_as set must be an external base definition, otherwise it may be external or internal.

 An external base definition is one in which a variable is declared for the definition.